wasih790/Microsoft_Movie_Studio/README.md

 ## Data Analysis
-Using advanced data analysis techniques, I have performed the following tasks:
+Using advanced data analysis techniques, we have performed the following tasks:

 1. Genre Analysis: Through comprehensive analysis using SQL and Pandas of the dataset, we have evaluated the performance and popularity of different film genres.
 By considering factors such as box office revenue, and audience ratings,